Keeping the internet fair: Queue-it's commitment to online fairness

 Once the sale has started and the online queue is formed, new visitors are added to the end of the line on a first-in-first-out basis, which is the default mechanism for continually running queues.

-Queue-it further protects against abuse and bots with Proof-of-Work CAPTCHA challenges, soft-blocking of suspicious traffic, and options to limit queue numbers to one per validated user.
+Queue-it further protects against abuse and bots with Proof-of-Work CAPTCHA challenges, challenging of suspicious traffic, and options to limit queue numbers to one per validated user.

 But creating fairness goes beyond the technical aspects of our service.